kohlerpg/kohlerpg.github.io/_pages/now.md

 ---
 <p>What have I been up to lately?
 Here's a lists of things that I'm working on, what I'm listening to and what I'm watching.
 Of course I'm continously working on this site.</p>
 ##Photography
-<p>Working on transferring my photo portfolio to Adobe Portfolio.
-After years of SmugMug I decided to make the switch and stop paying for both. </p>
+-Working on transferring my photo portfolio to Adobe Portfolio.
+After years of SmugMug I decided to make the switch and stop paying for both.
-<p>Moving Lightroom library to my Synology NAS.</p>
+<-Moving Lightroom l ibrary to my Synology NAS.
 ## Music
 - Been on a Bryan Ferry kick lately.
 Recently purchased <i>Let's Stick together</i> and <i>In your mind</i>.
 Both excellent, but have been listening to the latter the most.
 - Making progress in getting all of my CDs scanned into Discogs.
 Slowly making headway, might be done soon??